vekatze/neut/book/src/terms.md

 The same abbreviations are available when `->` is replaced with `->>`.

+The bracketed part may be omitted, and `[]` is also accepted.
+This default-argument part is included in the function type, so both the keys and their order must match during type checking.

 ### Semantics

 A function type is compiled into a pointer to `base.#.cls`.
 For more, please see [On Executing Types](./on-executing-types.md).